Skip to main content

 return {

-// adding `Tickets.Service` as a provider to this component
+// adding `Tickets.Service` as a provider to this block

 providers: [TicketsSummaryService, CMS.Service, Tickets.Service],